EENI Global Business School

 Online Arab Student, Master International Business

-As we have seen, the concept of economic system in the West and the Islamic Civilization is very different, while the first tends to a secularization of the economy, in the Islamic Countries the religion should play a fundamental role.
+As we have seen, the concept of economic system in the West and Islamic Civilization is very different, while the first tends to a secularization of economy, in Islamic Countries religion should play a fundamental role.

-Therefore, some scholars speak of an Islamic Economics (since the 60s), which seeks the economic progress, but preserving the morality and the Islamic values, with its characteristics and differentiated in relation to the capitalist economy of the Western Countries or the socialist economy.
+Therefore, some scholars speak of an Islamic Economics (since the 60s), which seeks economic progress, but preserving morality and Islamic values, with its characteristics and differentiated in relation to capitalist economy of Western Countries or socialist economy.

 Buddhism also developed the concept of a Buddhist Economics.